Flag of Canada: Origins and design

-The flag is horizontally symmetric and therefore the obverse and reverse sides appear identical.
+The flag is horizontally symmetric, so the obverse and reverse sides appear identical.
 The width of the Maple Leaf flag is twice the height.
 The white field is a Canadian pale (a central band occupying half the width of a vertical triband flag, rather than a third of the width, named for its use in this flag); each bordering red field is exactly half its size and it bears a stylized red maple leaf at its centre.
 In heraldic terminology, the flag's blazon as outlined on the original royal proclamation is "gules on a Canadian pale argent a maple leaf of the first".

-The maple leaf has been used as a Canadian emblem since the 18th century.
+The maple leaf has been a Canadian emblem since the 19th century.
 It was first used as a national symbol in 1868 when it appeared on the coat of arms of both Ontario and Quebec.
 In 1867, Alexander Muir composed the patriotic song "The Maple Leaf Forever", which became an unofficial anthem in English-speaking Canada.
 The maple leaf was later added to the Canadian coat of arms in 1921.
 From 1876 until 1901, the leaf appeared on all Canadian coins and remained on the penny after 1901.
-The use of the maple leaf by the Royal Canadian Regiment as a regimental symbol extended back to 1860.
+The use of the maple leaf by the 100th (Prince of Wales's Royal Canadian) Regiment of Foot as a regimental symbol extended back to 1860.
 During the First and Second World Wars, badges of the Canadian forces were often based on a maple leaf design.
 The maple leaf would eventually adorn the tombstones of Canadian military graves.

 By proclaiming the Royal Arms of Canada, King George V in 1921 made red and white the official colours of Canada; the former came from Saint George's Cross and the latter from the French royal emblem since King Charles VII.
-These colours became "entrenched" as the national colours of Canada upon the proclamation of the Royal Standard of Canada (the Canadian monarch's personal flag) in 1962.
+These colours became "entrenched" as the national colours of Canada upon the proclamation of the Queen's personal Canadian flag in 1962.
 The Department of Canadian Heritage has listed the various colour shades for printing ink that should be used when reproducing the Canadian flag; these include: